London Restaurants - Mayfair, Belgravia

 20 Arlington St, St. James's, London SW1A 1RJ

-Taking over the site that was once Le Caprice, Jeremy King's Arlington is Le Caprice 2.0 in all but name. it's the restaurant that launched King's career and he's brought back legendary GM Jesus Adorno too.
+Taking over the site that was once Le Caprice, Jeremy King's Arlington is Le Caprice 2.0 in all but name.
+It's the restaurant that launched King's career and it launched his own restaurant group too.
 Expect a look that harkens back to the classic Le Caprice but shiny and up to date as well as some of the classic dishes from the original, like the iced berries in white chocolate sauce.
 It's a great place for a star-spot too.

 45 Park Ln, London W1K 1PN